gdejohn/procrastination/README.md

 usual practice is to delegate to a private helper method.
 Alternatively, the recursive computation can be defined inline!

-[`Functions.fix`][fix] returns the fixed point of a unary operator on functions, enabling anonymous recursion.
+[`Functions::fix`][fix] returns the fixed point of a unary operator on functions, enabling anonymous recursion.
 Lambda expressions by definition are unnamed, making explicit recursion impossible.
 The trick here is to abstract the recursive call by taking the function itself as an argument and letting `fix` tie the knot.
 For example: